 SUBSTITUTIONS: Use the same amount of pak choy or spinach.

 Bean sprouts - For that fresh, crunch texture.
 If you can, find fresh ones.
-Unfortunately due to pandemic and the ripple effects of war now (yeah, you'd think it'll effect bean sprouts, eh?), I can't find them in my town so I'm using the ones in jar.
+Unfortunately due to the pandemic and the ripple effects of war now (yeah, you'd think it'll affect bean sprouts, eh?), I can't find them in my town so I'm using the ones in the jar.
 I've used jarred ones for several times already and they're surprisingly amazing.
 Just rinse them with water and drain before using.